siobhan-saoirse/HL2NextBots-TF2/README.md

 # HL2 NPCs/Nextbots in TF2
 Due to broken gamedata, This plugin doesn't work.

-A plugin that enables hl2 npcs as nextbot npcs for TF2
+A plugin based off of Pelipoika's NPCs that adds hl2 nextbot npcs for TF2.
+They can be summoned with chat commands.

 ## Requirements